 For purposes of the standard form of stock option agreement under the 2005 Plan, "cause" generally means: (1) a commission of a felony related to us or our business or any crime involving fraud or moral turpitude; (2) the attempted commission of, or participation in, a fraud against us; (3) the unauthorized use or disclosure of our confidential information or trade secrets; or (4) the participant's willful failure to substantially perform his or her duties and responsibilities owed to us.
-For purposes of the standard form of stock option agreement under the 2005 Plan, "constructive termination" generally means (1) a substantial reduction in the participant's duties or responsibilities in effect immediately prior to the effective time of a change in control; (2) a material reduction in a participant's annual base salary as in effect on the closing date of the change in control or as increased thereafter; (3) any failure by us to continue in effect any benefit plan or program in which the participant's participation in or reduce benefits under any such plans or programs (provided, that a constructive termination will not be deemed to have occurred if we provide for the participation in benefit plans and programs that, taken as a whole, are comparable to those that were provided immediately prior to the change in control); (4) a relocation of the participant's business office to a location more than 50 miles from the location at which the participant performed his or her duties as of the effective time of the change in control; or (5) a material breach by us of any provision of any material agreement between the participant and us concerning the terms and conditions of the participant's employment.
+For purposes of the standard form of stock option agreement under the 2005 Plan, "constructive termination" generally means (1) a substantial reduction in the participant's duties or responsibilities in effect immediately prior to the effective time of a change in control; (2) a material reduction in a participant's annual base salary as in effect on the closing date of the change in control or as increased thereafter; (3) any failure by us to continue in effect any benefit plan or program in which the participant was participating immediately prior to the effective time of a change in control or the taking of any action by us that would adversely affect a participant's participation in or reduce benefits under any such plans or programs (provided, that a constructive termination will not be deemed to have occurred if we provide for the participation in benefit plans and programs that, taken as a whole, are comparable to those that were provided immediately prior to the change in control); (4) a relocation of the participant's business office to a location more than 50 miles from the location at which the participant performed his or her duties as of the effective time of the change in control; or (5) a material breach by us of any provision of any material agreement between the participant and us concerning the terms and conditions of the participant's employment.

-The change in control form of stock option grant notice and agreement under the 2014 and 2024 Plan provides that in the event of a change in control of FibroGen (as defined in such Plans): (1) if at the time of the change in control, a participant's outstanding option is assumed, continued or otherwise substituted in the change in control transaction and the participant's employment is involuntarily terminated by us or our successor corporation without cause or due to a constructive termination within 12 months following the closing of such change in control transaction, the vesting and exercisability of the unvested portion of the participant's option will accelerate in full on the date of such termination, and/or (2) if a participant's option will vest and become exercisable as of immediately prior to the closing of the change in control transaction.
+The change in control form of stock option grant notice and agreement under the 2014 and 2024 Plan provides that in the event of a change in control of FibroGen (as defined in such Plans): (1) if at the time of the change in control, a participant's outstanding option is assumed, continued or otherwise substituted in the change in control transaction and the participant's employment is involuntarily terminated by us or our successor corporation without cause or due to a constructive termination within 12 months following the closing of such change in control transaction, the vesting and exercisability of the unvested portion of the participant's option will accelerate in full on the date of such termination, and/or (2) if a participant's outstanding option is not assumed, continued or otherwise substituted in the change in control transaction, the unvested portion of the participant's option will vest and become exercisable as of immediately prior to the closing of the change in control transaction.